Coordinates and Parallel Computation¶

 .

-A voxel has a volume of
+A cell has a volume of

-Stability and Wavelength Conditions¶
+FDM Formula, and Stability and Wavelength Conditions¶

-where is the maximum velocity of the medium, are the coefficients of the finite difference formula, and is the spatial grid width in the -th direction.
-For the fourth-order formula of the finite difference method, which is used in the code, the coefficients are and .
+where is the maximum velocity of the medium, and is the spatial grid width in the -th direction.
+For the fourth-order formula of the finite difference method, which is used in the code, the coefficients are .
 For example, for the fourth-order finite difference with isotropic grid sizes () in three-dimensional space, the stability condition is reduced to

 This condition can be interpreted as "the distance that the seismic wave propagates within a single time step must be much smaller than the spatial grid width."
 The numerical simulation will diverge immediately if this condition is not satisfied.